 Design Primitive Components are React components that expose style properties using Styled-System.
 These style properties are typed React props that only expose design tokens as values.
 There are style properties for each of the categories that are included on the Theme Object from the Theme Package.

 We use these components internally to create almost everything in Paste.
 When used, they provide more than enough combinations of design tokens to to create new, unique things while still looking like a part of the Design System.
 They also support the themes Paste offers out of the box, and allow for easy upgrades to design language updates in the future.
 Your custom components are important and will never be left behind.

-Each Design Primitive is an Emotion Styled Component that creates styles which are encapsulated to the component.
+Each Design Primitive is a Styled Component that creates styles which are encapsulated to the component.
 This way you can style your custom components with the confidence that your styles should never clash with another team's work.

 The Box Primitive component is designed to be a block level primitive.
 Think of it as a